 Summer Disneyland Changes You May Have Missed

-First things first.
+So now that the money-saving is in the bag, let’s talk details.
 If you didn’t go to the parks during the summer, you probably missed a few major changes that took place even before fall arrived.
 Let’s recap those additions:

 The Pixar Pier area (formerly Paradise Pier) reopened with brand new theming at the end of June 2018.
 Pixar Pier was very much a work in progress on opening day, and further openings like Bing Bong’s Sweet Stuff in late July continued to transform the area as the summer went on.
 Even more Pixar Pier attractions are expected in 2019 so you’ll continue to see construction walls and can anticipate more to come.